Hey, 2016, it’s me, Andrew.

 Not to mention, he is a fellow Florida State University alumnus.
 What’s not to like? 😉

 Watching Alton Sterling’s son cry over the loss of his father during a press conference was one of the hardest things I’ve ever watched.
 But strangers banded together to raise $700K to send him and his siblings to college.

-Through the Boys and Girls Club of Indianapolis, prominent business leaders lended their time to offer mentoring to young women.
-Many of the girls in this program come from rough neighborhoods where violence and drugs are constantly around them.
-By lending their time, these business leaders are helping provide an important resource that can positively affect their future.
+Through the Boys and Girls Club of Indianapolis, prominent business leaders lent their time to offer to mentor young women.
+By lending their time, these business leaders are helping provide a vital resource that can positively affect their future.
+Many girls in this program come from rough neighborhoods where violence and drugs are constantly around them.

 Inky Johnson had overcome countless challenges in his life to achieve football success.
 He was poised to become a top draft pick in the NFL and make millions of dollars.
 Then an injury on a routine play changed everything.
 But he didn’t let that stop him from success.

-When a Facebook user used xenophobic language to urge people to avoid a restaurant, simply because the owner is Muslim, this community in Kansas responded in a big way.
-They planned a big meet-up at the restaurant help send some business to the owner.
+When a Facebook user used xenophobic language to urge people to avoid a restaurant simply because the owner is Muslim, this community in Kansas responded in a big way.
+They planned a big meet-up at the restaurant to help send some business to the owner.